powsybl/powsybl-dynawo/docs/dynamic_simulation/event-models-mapping.md

 ## Event Model
 - All the models share three attributes:
-- `modelName`: refers to the event model library used in Dynawo. (used as a keyword in Groovy script)
+- `modelName`: refers to the event model library used in Dynawo (used as a keyword in Groovy script).
 - `staticId`: identifies the equipment affected by the event.
 - `startTime`: defines when the event starts.

 ### Disconnect
-Disconnect a branch, injection or an HVDC line.
+Disconnects a branch, an injection or an HVDC line.
 With specific attributes:
 - `disconnectOnly`: optional attribute that specifies the side to disconnect for Branch or HVDC (by default both sides are disconnected)